-Parents of Foundation Stage pupils are encouraged to view their child's online learning record through 'Tapestry', which they can augment by uploading photos and comments from home.
-From Year 1 onwards parents can access an online Maths homework programme in Abacus online, where teachers set appropriate Maths challenges for each pupil.
+Parents of Foundation Stage pupils are encouraged to view their child's online learning record through 'Earwig', which they can augment by uploading photos and comments from home.
+Earwig, tracks a child's learning through each year group up until when children leave the school.

+From Year 1 onwards parents can access an online Maths Programme - Numbergym.